Szakul1/AsystentGotowania/README.md

 * zapisywanie przepisów do ulubionych

 # EN CookingAssistant
-Application for searching recipes based on list of owned products.
+Mobile application for searching recipes based on list of owned products.

 ## Functionality
 * searching recipes based on chosen products from list, including all products or some of them